Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 vegan couscous salad recipe in clear bowl with wooden serving spoon

-It’s the best of the best when you’re looking for a vegan couscous recipe.
+It’s the best of the best when you’re looking for a vegan couscous recipe, and you can top it with creamy high protein pesto sauce.

 I love that it’s paired with quinoa too, which makes it even heartier and improves the texture.